Rob Benedict: Music

 Benedict is the frontman and guitar player in the Los Angeles band Louden Swain, which has released eleven albums.
 He has been featured on the work of other artists, including Jason Manns, and bandmate Billy Moran.
 He has released a solo album, Leave the Light On.

 Personal life

 Benedict was married to Mollie Benedict from 1995 to 2019 and together they have two children: Audrey and Calvin.
 Benedict is in a relationship with his Supernatural co-star, Ruth Connell.
 They have a daughter, who was born in January 2024.

+In October 2013, Benedict suffered a stroke at a Supernatural Convention in Toronto.
+His co-star and close friend, Richard Speight Jr., noticed his symptoms and rushed him to the hospital.
+Throughout the following year, Benedict made a miraculous recovery and regained all functions, especially the ability to sing.
+In 2016, He and Speight Jr. went on to create a t-shirt campaign called 'Getting By With a Little Help' where a portion of the proceeds were donated to the National Stroke Association.